atharva-vyas/tda-price-fighter/README.md

 Requirements:
- Python
+ Python,
- Stable internet connection
+ Stable internet connection,
- Security with a decent spread
+ Security with a decent spread,

 How to configure:
 1)    Before you do anything, download the github rep and copy main.py and config.py to the downloaded path